 EKA procedure - Vehicles up to 96MY

-- Open the door and the alarm sounder will sound twice.
-If the key is inserted in the ignition at this point and an attempt is made to start the engine, the engine will not crank and the message centre will display 'ENGINE DISABLED PRESS REMOTE OR USE KEY CODE'.
+2. Open the door and the alarm sounder will sound twice.
+If the key is inserted in the ignition at this point and an attempt is made to start the engine, the engine will not crank and the message center will display ’ENGINE DISABLED PRESS REMOTE OR USE KEY CODE’.

-- Close the driver's door and ensure that: All doors, tail door and bonnet must be closed.
-This is a must do, otherwise the EKA will not work.
+3. Close the driver’s door and ensure that: All doors, tail door and bonnet must be closed.
+This is a must-do, otherwise, the EKA will not work.

-NOTE: The code cannot be entered if the message centre displays 'KEY CODE LOCKOUT'. (see below)
+NOTE: The code cannot be entered in the message center displays ’KEY CODE LOCKOUT’. (see below)

-- Enter the code as follows.
-At each turn of the key to the lock or unlock position, the side lamps warning lamp in the instrument pack will flash to indicate that the key turn has been recognized.
+5. Enter the code as follows.
+At each turn of the key to the lock or unlock position, the side lamp warning lamp in the instrument pack will flash to indicate that the key turn has been recognized.